Adding PSD2 Compliance To Your Flutter App

 EBA releases Opinion on SCA elements

 Back on the 21st of June, the European Banking Authority published an opinion on the elements of Strong Customer Authentication (SCA) under PSD2.

 Auditing and documenting

 This topic might appear to be quite boring, but this does not make it any less important.
-While documentation has been a requirement for a long time the RTS creates new challenges for anyone involved in payments.
-There are a number of new articles that are more demanding than previously.
+While documentation has been a requirement for a long time, the RTS creates new challenges for anyone involved in payments.
+There are a number of new articles that are more demanding than previously referring to the documentation.

-Along with the articles 29, 72 and 73 from the RTS, we explore how seriously we take traceability and payment transaction security with Okay.
+Along with the articles 29, 72 and 73 from the RTS, we explore how seriously we take traceability and payment transaction security with our Single Device SCA service.

 One of the most interesting new developments with the PSD2 in the last couple of years is that the regulatory authorities are now apparently more open to single-device solutions.
 This is made clear in article 9 of the RTS.

 Linking payments to the user: using authentication codes